kboghe/NordVPN-switcher/README.md

 # But...why?

-I realize there are multiple NordVPN-related packages available to rotate between different servers, but they only work for Linux and/or are not exactly user-friendly.
+I realize there are multiple NordVPN-related packages available, but they only work for Linux and/or are not exactly user-friendly.

-NordVPN-switcher is:
+--NordVPN-switcher is:--

 **1. Able to run both on Windows and Linux**